 ABOUT MISFIT CABARET

 Misfit Cabaret is a splendiferous variety show centered around magical music with a rotating cast of eccentric performers.
-Each show is completely different- with changing themes such as the cult filmed Cinepheilia and the naughty nautical Whimsea.
+Each show is completely different- with changing themes such as the cult filmed Cinephilia and the naughty nautical Whimsea.
 From burlesque to drag to circus to magic, you never know what you're going to see (or getting yourself into)!
-For each new Misfit Cabaret, emcee Kat Robichaud writes two original songs keeping with the theme of the evening and plays them with her Darling Misfit band, as well as a special medley to kick off the evening and welcome in the spirits of San Francisco's saucy past.
+For each new Misfit Cabaret, emcee Kat Robichaud writes two original songs keeping with the theme of the evening and plays them with her band, The Darling Misfits, as well as a special medley to kick off the evening and welcome in the spirits of San Francisco's saucy past.
 There's comedy, romance, and bawdiness around every corner and not a dull moment or dry eye in the house.
-So come and play with us at the haunted Great Star Theater in Chinatown, and befriend a local underground miscreant.
+So come and play with us and befriend a local underground miscreant.
 Who knows!
 They might whisper to you when the next secret Misfit Cabaret is!

 ABOUT KAT ROBICHAUD

 Meet Kat Robichaud, a powerhouse that channels Palmer's theatrical brand of rock along with echoes of past glam greats - '70s Bowie, Roxy Music, T.Rex, etc. Kat's eponymous debut LP Kat Robichaud and The Darling Misfits contains some of the most grandiose sonic arrangements you'll most likely hear this decade, from circus march opener "The Elephant Song" to the epic, mournful ballad "Why Do You Love Me Now?"
 Robichaud (who is originally from North Carolina and competed on The Voice in 2013) has an incredible voice that effortlessly balances everything from razor wit (the cocky, satiric "Rockstars Don't Apologize") to raw emotion (the bittersweet "The Long Kiss Goodnight"), and the Darling Misfits completely nail the nuances of bombastic, arena-sized rock n' roll that would make Queen proud.